giuanm/ajud_ai/README.md

 This project was developed almost entirely using Gemini to build the code.
 It's made with React, Python, and MongoDB as the database.
 The queries are made through a Gemini API.

+# Note:
+This project did not aim to create a program in the software architecture model, for example, following the MVC model in the backend.
+The objective is just to build a simple program created by Gemini using prompt engineering.

 ![image](https://github.com/giuanm/mentoria/assets/76171709/14b6dae1-0677-41ed-9ec9-3f483e2683cb)